sis-cmdb/sis-ui/README.md

 # Building

+Prior to building, run `npm install`.

 The default target produces a UI distribution in the `dist` directory.

-The UI requires sis-client to build.
-This can be specified via the `--sisjspath` option.
-Additionally, SIS API Documentation can be built into the UI by specifying the `--docpath` option.
+SIS API Documentation can be built into the UI by specifying the `--docpath` option.

 A live reload server can be started via the `serve` target.
 For example: